-Students who resign from the nursing program due to non-academic reasons may be reinstated.
-Students must have resigned in good academic standing with a cumulative GPA of 3.0 or above.
+Students who resign from the nursing program due to non-academic reasons may be reinstated on a space available basis.
 University admission policies are followed.
-Refer to Graduate Catalog: Academic Policies/Regulations

-Please note prior to any type of withdrawal, it is the student's responsibility to seek guidance from the Financial Aid Office if receiving financial aid or MHEC funds.
+Please note prior to any type of withdrawal, it is the student's responsibility to seek guidance from the Financial Aid Office if receiving any type of merit scholarship, Pell Grant, or other type of financial aid.
 Students are ultimately responsible for paying back expenses incurred at NDMU.